Vimiya/Bikeshare-Demand-Prediction/README.md

 You can use this flow as a template to solve any supervised ML Regression problem!

+# The flow of the case study is as below:

 * Reading the data in python
 * Defining the problem statement
 * Identifying the Target variable